jhauschild/WinterschoolBarcelona2021/README.md

 All files for this are in the folder `toycodes`, and you need to look into them during the tutorials to see how they work.
 (It should not be necessary to modify them.)

 In the second session, we will use the [TeNPy](https://github.com/tenpy/tenpy) library to setup more advanced calculations in the folder `tenpy`.

+The `IntroDMRG.pdf` and `IntroTDVP.pdf` are the notes written down in the lecture itself.
+I've also added the prepared lecture notes with a slightly cleaner hand writing (and an extra page in the end of DMRG, that I skipped during the lecture).

+The references are:

+- (White, PRL 69, 2863 (1992))[https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.69.2863], the original!
+- (JH, Pollmann arXiv:1805.0055)[https://arxiv.org/abs/1805.0055], followed in the DMRG lecture
+- (Schollwoeck arXiv:1008.3477)[https://arxiv.org/abs/1008.3477], a classic review
+- (Haegeman et al arXiv:1103.0936)[https://arxiv.org/abs/1103.0936], the original application of TDVP to MPS
+- (Haegeman et al arXiv:1408.5056)[https://arxiv.org/abs/1408.5056], discussed in the TDVP lecture
+- (Vanderstraeten et al arXiv:1810.07006)[https://arxiv.org/abs/1810.07006], a good review of the tangent space for infinite MPS
+- (Paeckel et al arXiv:1901.05824)[https://arxiv.org/abs/1901.05824], a nice review comparing various MPS time evolution methods

 ## Setup